-OST 164 Text Editing Applications
+OST 164 Text Editing Applications 3 0 0 3

-Corequisites: Satisfactory scores on the college placement tests or DRE 097 and DRE 098; OST
+Corequisites: Satisfactory placement or DRE 097 and DRE 098; OST 134

 This course provides a comprehensive study of editing skills needed in the workplace.
 Emphasis is placed on grammar, punctuation, sentence structure, proofreading, and editing.
 Upon completion, students should be able to use reference materials to compose and edit text.